 However, while fresh spinach is a good source of vitamins, minerals, and fiber which is great for guinea pigs, these leaves also contain oxalic acid and you need to be careful how much of this they eat to avoid getting kidney stones or bladder stones.

 Just keep it to a small amount per day or once or twice a week that your guinea pigs can eat spinach.

-Just remember that guinea pigs shouldn’t eat too much spinach or in large quantities per day.
+Remember that guinea pigs shouldn’t eat too much spinach, or have it in large quantities per day.

-Guinea pigs can consume both baby spinach, cooked spinach and normal spinach in order to provide a means to vitamin C and other nutrients.
+Guinea pigs can consume both baby spinach and normal spinach as it provides them with sufficient amounts of vitamin C and other nutrients.

 Before we continue, check out these most healthy guinea pig foods:

 - Timothy Hay Based Guinea Pig Food Pellets Made With Only The Finest Ingredients

 - Fortified With All Essential Vitamins And Minerals Your Guinea Pig Needs To Thrive

 - Milled In Small Batches To Ensure Freshness; Made With Love In The Usa - None Of The Timothy Hay Or The Packaging...

 - Made With Love In The Usa And 100% Money Back Guarantee - We Are A Small Family Owned Business And Pride Ourselves...